 Travel is an opportunity to see things you’ve never seen before, get to know people whose lives have been extremely different from yours, and see the world on a whole new level.
 Unfortunately, however, travel can also mean endless lines, crowds big enough to swallow you, and more time standing around waiting than actually experiencing the things you came all that way to experience.
 When your travel starts to feel more like work, you often imagine what it would be like to visit a lesser-visited country; today, we’ve done the job for you!
 Europe is full of small hidden-gem countries that promise few crowds with the same stunning views, fascinating histories, and fantastic food as their more famous counterparts.
+Five of the Least-Visited Countries in Europe that should definitely get more attention from visitors.
+This is a list of Europe travel.

 Why you should travel to lesser-visited countries